 4. Stage important rooms first.

-If you want to stage your entire house, that’s great.
-But if you don’t have the time or money to stage the whole thing, you can get the most bang for your buck by staging certain rooms.
-The NAR survey found the living room is the most crucial space to stage, with 55 percent of agents surveyed thinking it’s “very important” to stage it.
+We’re about to get into the part of staging that can cost money—renting furniture, or removing some, which can require a storage unit.
+This can be a considerable cost of selling your house, so if you don’t have the time or money to stage your whole house, you can get the most bang for your buck by staging certain rooms.
+The NAR survey found the living room is the most crucial space to stage, with 55% of agents surveyed thinking it’s “very important” to stage it.
 Next comes the master bedroom, followed by the kitchen.
-And your last priority should be any extra bedrooms.
+Your last priority can be any extra bedrooms.

 5. Remove and/or rent furniture.

-Remove about half your furniture.
-This could be difficult since you probably are used to—and use—the furniture in your home.
+A good rule of thumb is to remove about half your furniture.
+This could be difficult since you may still need to live in the home.
 But your house will look bigger and more appealing to most buyers with less furniture in it.

-If your furniture just doesn’t look showroom-ready, you can remove it all and rent nicer, newer pieces.
+If your furniture just doesn’t look showroom-ready (or if it’s already moved into your new home), you can rent nice, new pieces.
 Put your furniture in storage, or sell or donate it if you won’t be taking it with you.
-If you’ve already moved, another option is pop-up furniture, which is made of corrugated plastic or cardboard—but looks nice enough to achieve the same goals for sellers as the real deal.
+If you’ve already moved, another option is pop-up furniture, which is made of corrugated plastic or cardboard, but looks nice enough to give sellers the sense of place and potential they need.

-Once your furniture has been thinned out, or a rented set has arrived, position couches, chairs, and tables away from your walls.
+Once you’ve settled on the furniture that will occupy the staged home, position couches, chairs, and tables away from your walls.
 This is a design technique called “floating” the furniture.
 Anchor the space with an area rug, even if the room has wall-to-wall carpet.
 This creates a cozy, intimate space, ideal for chatting with friends and family.

 - Power-wash your house and walkways.